-- Stablish.me – A better way to get endorsed
+- Artery – A better place to sell your digital content

 The latest buzz humming the digital media market, is the announcement made on Thursday by Adobe Systems incorporated (ADBE.O) to acquire ‘CRM Watchlist 2013’ winner, Neolane (privately held digital marketing service provider) by for $600 million.